LoyolaChicagoCode/clickcounter-android-rxscala/README.md

 - File > Import > General > Existing Projects into Workspace

+If you see a popup referring to a rebuild error, it is harmless, and you can dismiss it.

 ## Running the unit tests

 - Expand project root > eclipse